 The initial 27 runs included the base Energy Efficiency (EE) assumption of continued funding of the EnergyWiseSM program at the current level of approximately \$2.6 million annually over the study period.
-Three (3) sensitivity cases were modeled using the high EE assumption, as described in section 3.4.1, to capture the range of impacts: 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, high load and market.
+Three (3) sensitivity cases were modeled using the high EE assumption, as described in section 2.4.1, to capture the range of impacts: 1) SD-05 CO2 restriction, low load and market, 2) 2050 net zero with glide path CO2 restriction, base load and market, and 3) 2035 net zero with glide path CO2 restriction, high load and market.
 The NPV costs, with the high EE assumption, ranged from \$45 -78 million less than equivalent cases with base EE18.
 Additional EE was most beneficial in the high load/most restrictive CO2 case and least beneficial in the low load/least restrictive CO2 case.
-Although energy efficiency will reduce the amount of energy sold and thus might result in a slightly higher rate, the total dollars expended by a customer utilizing energy efficiency should be less, as long as the energy efficiency programs are less costly than the incremental cost to serve the load.